 We are based on Oahu, and our Oahu wedding packages are the most popular choice for most couples.

-Maui, Kauai, and the Big Island are quieter and more relaxed.
+We also offer Maui, Kauai, and the Big Island wedding packages.
+Thes "outer islands" are quieter and more relaxed.
 While there’s plenty to do as far as going to the beaches, hiking, shopping, and eating out, these islands have a more rural feel and are perfect for those looking for a chance to get away from it all.

 2. Decide What Kind of Wedding You’d Like to Have

-A Hawaii wedding can be a simple ceremony in the sand for a few hundred dollars, or it can be a large hotel wedding for tens of thousands of dollars.
+You can have a simple Hawaii beach wedding for a few hundred dollars, or you can splurge on a large hotel wedding for tens of thousands of dollars.

 Even if we don’t provide what you’re looking for, we’re happy to refer you to trusted wedding planners who better fit your needs.
 With over 40 years of experience, we usually know how to help you find the best options!